seb3773/q4osXpack/README.md

 There are 5 main scripts:

 ## ██ Qtheme script:
-This is a script that will modify your Q4OS Trinity installation to make it a bit like like Windows 10.
+This is a script that will modify your Q4OS Trinity installation to make it a bit like Windows 10.
 Not the real thing of course, I had to 'adapt' some things because I doesn't know how to mimic some parts with TDE Trinity, but it's the closest I can do now.
 I did it in the first place because I wanted to 'recycle' old computers at my work who weren't... let's say windows 10 capables :p And don't even think of windows 11...
 This is my attempt to have the responsivness of Q4OS Trinity and the widely appreciated windows 10 look & feel (kind of) for customers who used to work with windows before.
 You can choose between a 'light' theme and a 'dark' one now.
 It's somekind of a full theme with icons, pointers, windows decorations, widgets style, color schemes, sounds (notably usb connect/disconnect sounds), taskbar & tdemenu setup, konqueror & dolphin profiles,boot splash, login screen, gtk theme, ui behavior, etc...
 I try to keep all differents parts of the theme as lightweight as possible as it is intended for old computers too as I explained :) And I want to keep in line with the trinity de philosophy, so it will not 'bloat' your computer with useless things.